VinodKumarBN/Restaurant-Name-Generator/README.md

 # Restaurant-Name-Generator
-This application will gives best cuisine and restaurant name depending on user selected country.
+This application will gives the best cuisine and restaurant name depending on user selected country.